glotzerlab/row/doc/src/guide/concepts/cache.md

 **Row** stores cache files in `<project root>/.row` to improve performance.
 In most usage environments **row** will automatically update the cache and keep it synchronized with the state of the workflow and workspace.
-The rest of this document describes some scenarios where they cache may not be updated and how you fix the problem.
+The rest of this document describes some scenarios where they cache may not be updated and how you can fix the problem.

 ## Directory values